svierk/angular-bootstrap-toast-service/README.md

 ## Getting started

-Open the repository with VS Code and install all recommended extensions.
+To get the toast service up and runnning, all you need to do is opening the repository with VS Code and installing all recommended extensions.

 Run